What is vulnerability scanning?

 Vulnerability scanning is an automated process that identifies your cyber security weaknesses.

 Pen testers will also take your environment into account (a significant factor in determining vulnerabilities’ true severity), upgrading or downgrading the score as appropriate.

-They can also identify false positives – where scans have identified weaknesses that do not actually exist – to ensure you do not waste resources securing parts of your infrastructure that are safe from attack.
+They can also identify false positives – where scans have identified weaknesses that do not exist – to ensure you do not waste resources securing parts of your infrastructure that are safe from attack.

 Vulnerability scanning and remote working